ClearMemory041063/Playing-Midi-Files-on-Sonic-PI/Bugfix1/ReadMe.md

 Channel Events

-These events are the ìmeat and potatoesî of MIDI files: the actual notes and modifiers that command the instruments to play the music.
+These events are the ‚Äúmeat and potatoes‚Äù of MIDI files: the actual notes and modifiers that command the instruments to play the music.
 Each has a MIDI channel number as its first argument, followed by event-specific parameters.
-To permit programs which process CSV files to easily distinguish them from meta-events, names of channel events all have a suffix of ì_cî.
+To permit programs which process CSV files to easily distinguish them from meta-events, names of channel events all have a suffix of ‚Äú_c‚Äù.

 From Midi to CSV site: